-Continuing research of the HME genes should establish an accurate prevalence for each of the three gene types, thus providing greater insight into the growth of cells, which is really what HME is all about.
+Continuing research of the HME genes will likely establish an accurate prevalence for each of the three gene types, thus providing greater insight into the growth of cells, which is really what HME is all about.
 With such rapid advances in science, particularly in terms of gene mapping, it not inconceivable that such as understanding will sooner rather than later provide the knowledge leading to a tangible treatment for HME.

-Recently, the Chinese scientists, supported by the Ministry of Science and Technology, have also started conducting extensive research into HME.
+Recently, Chinese scientists, supported by the Ministry of Science and Technology, have also started conducting extensive research into HME.
 One such research paper published in 2014 concluded that in China:

 “HME starts earlier and becomes more severe and extensive with each successive generation in members of the pedigree analyzed”

 [For more about HME in China refer to ‘10.
 Instances of Hereditary Multiple Exostoses (HME) in China, from 1990 – 2013′ in the research segment at the bottom of this blog.